lsoares/stores/readme.md

 - The seasons have functionality other that displaying, which means it would be over-engineering to create tables, do joins, creating the code to deal with it, etc. Also, I'd have to make assumptions on how it was to be used (if used at all).
+- I had created some exceptions in the beginning but [they're not idiomatic in Kotlin](https://elizarov.medium.com/kotlin-and-exceptions-8062f589d07).
+Then I swapped to sealed classes and realized they were not needed.
+Why?
+Because all exceptions are not part of the application flow, which means we can handle them in the outer layers of our application.